 4. Things Kids Don’t Need

-Anyone new may be wondering when I will mention of the “healthy whole grains” and dairy products.
-The truth is, you don’t need them and neither do your kids.
-Especially in processed or pasteurized forms, these two “food” groups are responsible for a lot of childhood allergies and are just not the superior nutrition sources that they are made out to be.
+Anyone new may be wondering when I will mention the “healthy whole grains” and dairy products.
+The truth is, you don’t need them and neither do your children.
+Particularly in processed or pasteurized forms, these two “food” groups are responsible for a lot of childhood allergies and are just not the superior nutrition sources that they are made out to be.
 Studies (and personal experience) prove that kids who can’t eat either of these sources due to allergies receive just as much (or more) nutrients as those who eat these regularly.
-The water soluble proteins like gluten and lectin, present in grains can do damage to the digestive system over time, and these particles can then pass through the small intestine and move into the blood stream where they are seen as a pathogen.
+The water soluble proteins like gluten and lectin, present in grains, can do damage to the digestive system over time, and these particles can then pass through the small intestine and move into the blood stream where they are seen as a pathogen.
 The body creates an immune response and an allergy is born (not to mention you would basically have feces floating in your bloodstream!).
 The good news here is that in many cases, and especially in children, the body is very capable of healing itself if given real food!
 Even those who recommend intake of “healthy whole grains” for “fiber and nutrients” will acknowledge that meats, veggies, fruits and healthy fats have a much higher nutrient profile.
 While we avoid grains entirely, at the very least, they should be a small part of a child’s diet.

 The issue of dairy in the diet can be an even more controversial one!
 While we don’t do much dairy, and only in raw, unpasteurized form from an organic farmer, dairy is a staple in many children’s diets at the recommendation of their doctors.
 Statistically, kids who go without the dairy by choice or by allergy still receive adequate calcium and other nutrients, dairy is the main source of dietary fat for many children.
 In some cases, even though dairy isn’t necessary, until this fat is replaced with more healthy sources (see above), removing all dairy can do more harm than good.

-With all this information on what to feed your kids, the question then becomes, how the heck do you actually get them to eat this stuff.
+With all this information on what to feed your kids, the question then becomes: how the heck do you actually get them to eat this stuff?
 This was a major stumbling block for me.
 As a new mom, I used to feel guilty for making my son eat things he didn’t like.
 I shuddered at the thought of him going hungry, if only for one meal!
 It wasn’t until I started to realize how much he liked/wanted the unhealthy foods and how he was becoming increasingly resistant to healthy foods that I knew something had to change, and change it did!
 I realized that we, as parents, exercise authority in many other aspects of our kids lives, but turn into a short order cook at dinner time to please everyone in the family.
 We wouldn’t dream of letting them stay up three hours past bedtime, go without washing their hands or their clothes regularly, or throw down a few beers after school, but we routinely concede on healthy eating, even though it has a more detrimental effect than dirty clothes or staying up late!

-“I’m the mom,” I realized, and dang it, my kids will eat healthy, and I will figure out a way for them to love it!
+“I’m the mom,” I realized, and damn it, my kids will eat healthy, and I will figure out a way for them to love it!
 Much to my relief and surprise, the transition was much easier than I expected.
 While kids can be picky, they are also extremely adaptable and resilient.
 They also see the effects of dietary improvement faster than we do.
 Also, as kids eat 3 to 4 times the amount of food per pound of weight as adults, the choices they (and I) make now, can and will affect them for the rest of their lives!

 Some practical suggestions for the switch:

-1. Make up your mind first!
+1. Make up Your Mind first!

 When it comes to dietary shifts, you must present a confident front, and believe the information you are telling your kids!
-Research, meal plan and commit to making this positive change for your family.
+Research, meal plan, and commit to making this positive change for your family.

-2. Be Gradual But Firm.
+2. Be Gradual But Firm

 While your kids won’t make the jump from happy meals to veggies smoothies in a day, they will adapt faster than you expect, and they will learn to love healthy foods.
-To start, put one small bit of each food you cooked on each child’s plate.
+To start, put one small bite of each food you cooked on each child’s plate.
 (One small piece of chicken, one leaf of spinach, one piece of squash) Tell the child that he/she may have more of any of the foods you have cooked once he or she eats just the small amount of each.
 This way, the child is motivated to try new foods, but the amount is not so daunting that he or she refuses it altogether.
 Even the pickiest of eaters will eventually be willing to take one bite of a hated food to get to one he or she likes.
 After introducing foods like this for a while, slowly add more of each at meals so that after a few months, your kids are eating full portions of all the healthy foods.
 WARNING: Your kids will test you on this for the first few days!
 They might even go without eating for a meal or two.
 Don’t be alarmed.
 Stay calm, don’t push them, and just calmly explain that they don’t have to eat, but that the food they were given is what is being served and that is all they will get.
 This is the toughest 3 days!

 3. Let Kids Decide if/when They Are Hungry

 This is not to say, of course, that you shouldn’t set limits or that you should allow access to foods 24/7, but if a child is truly not hungry (or using this as an excuse to not eat healthy foods), don’t force the issue or resort to junk food just to get them to eat something.
-Kids are born with an amazing ability to know when they are hungry and to stop eating when they aren’t hungry anymore.
+Kids are born with an amazing ability to know when they are hungry and when to stop eating when they aren’t hungry anymore.
 This ability gets skewed by the chemicals in the food system, but it comes back quickly to kids.
 Realize that kids don’t always get hungry at meal times, and that skipping a meal, occasionally, is not going to harm them, especially during this adjustment.
 This is another reason for serving small portions of each type of food.
 The child will become more in touch with when he or she is hungry and how much food he or she needs if only given a small amount of each (he or she can always ask for more!).
 Alternately, if kids get hungry between meals, provided they have eaten healthy foods at those meals, let them have healthy snacks like nuts, veggies, fruits or chopped meats.